552jc/ljc552.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student at [Johns Hopkins University](https://mathematics.jhu.edu/), commencing in the Fall of 2024 under the supervision of Professor David Gepner.
-I am a visiting member of the Max Planck Institute in Bonn for Jan 20th-May 1st 2025.
+I am a Ph.D. student at [Johns Hopkins University](https://mathematics.jhu.edu/), commencing in the Fall of 2024 under the supervision of Professor David Gepner.
+I was a visiting member of the Max Planck Institute in Bonn for Jan 20th-May 1st 2025.

 My research interests lie in homotopy theory, higher algebra, and algebraic geometry.